Grammars for Document Spanners: Preprocessing Stage of the Enumeration Algorithm

-Due to Propositions~\ref{prop:func} and~\ref{prop:unambig}, we can assume that our unambiguous extraction grammar is functional and in CNF.
-As this conversion requires $O(3^{2k}|G|^2)$, it can be counted as part of our preprocessing.

 The preprocessing stage consists of two steps: in the first we adjust the extraction grammar to a given document and add subscripts to non-terminals to track this connection, and in the second we use superscripts to capture extra information regarding the variable operations.
+In addition, we compute a function, namely $\jmp$, that allows us to obtain the complexity guarantees on the delay between two consecutive outputs in the output stage.